-FITASC is a shooting discipline reproducing hunting situations and practised with a hunting weapon and artificial targets.
+Sporting is a shooting discipline reproducing hunting situations and practised with a hunting weapon and artificial targets.
 The discipline uses all the features of a terrain and artificial targets of different types that are launched in order to highlight the shooters' technical and sporting skills.
 The layouts reproduce hunting trajectories with varied levels of difficulty.

-The organization of a FITASC layout must take into consideration the safety of all those present, the protection of the flora and management of the environment.
+The organisation of a sporting layout must take into consideration the safety of all those present, the protection of the flora and management of the environment.
 Shooting at live animals is not permitted.